Sestiere San Polo

 You'll never get enough of witnessing the captivating bustle at Venice's acclaimed 'true heart'.

-Take the #1 water bus or ride in a gondola.
+Take the #1 water bus or hop in a gondola to enjoy this unique water-level perspective.

 There are plenty of gondoliers available on-site, but if you don’t have cash or if you’re traveling with a small group, you can opt for a more affordable shared ride online.